cli135/mobius-transformation/Readme.md

 ```

+Note:
+- Please use the VSCode terminal on a low `img_w` (i.e. `set img_w 50`) to avoid flickering issues when running the animations on a laptop or similar device.
+Computers with more resources can run on larger `img_w` because they can redraw the ASCII characters fast enough to avoid any flickering and delay, but on computers with less resources the program works best with small `img_w` and lower `frame_rate` options.
+- We configured our program and visualization based on the output of the VSCode terminal, so our group believes the VSCode terminal will provide the best results when running our program.
+While other terminals may work, we cannot assure their visualization effectiveness.

 ------------------

 To run the `print_ascii.exe` program, which is an image-converter between the rasterizer, general PNG images, and general ASCII images, you can run the following commands: